-Before he became a mouthpiece for the Far-Right Morrissey was, seemingly, a nice enough bloke.
-He had many friends, expressed himself artistically, and generally went about his day being one of Britain’s foremost rock stars.
+Before he became a mouthpiece for the Far-Right Morrissey was, seemingly, a fairly nice enough bloke.
+The Smiths frontman had many friends, expressed himself artistically, and generally went about his day being one of Britain’s foremost rock stars.
 While we pine for those simpler times, when we could thoroughly enjoy a Smiths album without the pang of guilt, we look back at a very enjoyable interview of Moz conducted by one Russell Brand.

-The comedian is a long-time friend of the Mozfather and in 2009 he was invited to interview the singer as part of the bonus DVD extras for the expanded edition of Morrissey’s 2009 album Years Of Refusal.
-Brand duly accepted the invite and an interesting, jousting, and all in all amusing interview, therefore, took place, and it was called ‘Wrestle with Russell’.
-You can watch the 20-minute chat below.
+The comedian is a long-time friend of the Mozfather and, in 2009, he was invited to interview the singer as part of the bonus DVD extras for the expanded edition of Morrissey’s 2009 album Years Of Refusal.
+Brand duly accepted the invite and in an interesting, jousting, and all in all an amusing interview took place.

 Brand, interviewing here in 2009, was hot off his own scandal.
 A recent star in the tabloids, Brand had become a favourite of the red-tops as they chronicled his bedroom conquests with glee.
 But all their Christmases came at once when Brand, along with Jonathan Ross, made a series of prank phone calls to elderly actor Andrew Sachs, regarding Brand bedding his granddaughter.
 It was an event which would see both Brand and Ross chucked off the BBC roster but seemingly had pleased Morrissey with its scandalous nature.